A Look Through the Judas Hole, by David M Skipton, Posted: 2008-06-08

 Correspondence bearing Russian Imperial aviation, aeronautic and aviation school free franks that have survived the ravages of war and time are rare.
 In fact, such historic items are far more scarce than surviving fieldpost correspondence from soldiers of the Russian army, from POWs in Russia and later, mail from Allied Intervention Forces in Russia.
 Nearly all air-related free-frank items in this frame are the only examples from an individual air unit (e.g., fortress, squadron, detachment) reported in the literature or in auction catalogs.

 Russian Mute Cancels and Registration in WWI.
-Fragment of the Research Collection, Posted: 2014-03-10
+Fragment of the Research Collection, by Arnold Levin, Posted: 2014-03-10

 The mute cancels and mute registration used at the beginning of World War I are one of the least known and studied areas of Russian philately.
 Just as the war started, unusual postmarks began to appear on mail originating from many Russian cities and towns.
 They were unusual in that they contained no indication of the originating post office, nor did they show a date; this led to their being called "mute" cancels.
 Registration labels and markings that failed to show the originating post offices also appeared during that period; they are termed "mute" registrations.
 This exhibit will show mute cancels and mute registration from many locations, describe the characteristics of the mail, and note the dates of dispatch and receipt in order to establish the duration of use.
 It will also demonstrate the factors used to identify their points of origin, employing standard datestamps, registration labels (or handstamps) and types thereof, the texts of the messages, censor marks and return addresses.
 It shows that mute cancels were used at several post offices for only one and a half months and standard datestamps were re-introduced from the 1Oth to the 15th of September, 1914 (Vindava-11; Warsaw-12; Riga-14; Kiev-15).